 Perhaps less flashy and less frequently mentioned on the news, great examples of content marketing come from B2B companies also.
 John Deere aside, let’s take a look at a few modern examples on the Web.

-And not just for Google+.
-They provide resources for YouTube, Google Analytics, Google Webmaster Tools, and Google AdSense.
+Google provides resources for YouTube, Google Analytics, Google Webmaster Tools, and Google AdSense.
 These resources help users get started with Google products and promote their business on the Internet.
 If you have a small business or do all of your marketing in-house, this is a great place to start.

 In it, they answer frequently asked questions and teach various topics, such as “Getting Branded Searches Right” and “How Can Mobile SEO Help My Non-Mobile or Local Business”.
 Currently, there are over 150 videos on their YouTube channel, and as it seems from comments on their recent post, their audience wants more of their content.